of Aid Stations

 There will be no waiting list for this event and no entries on the day.

-In order to start the race, you must have completed a minimum of a 50 mile distance race within 15hrs, between 1st January 2018 and 31st July 2022.
+In order to start the race, you must have completed a minimum of a 50 mile distance race within 15hrs, between 1st January 2019 and race day.
 As organisers, we reserve the right to refuse anybody entry who does not meet this standard.
 Unqualified runners may enter but should they not complete a qualifer within the requisite time frame, they will not be permitted to start.
 There are further conditions to what may be used as a qualifier.

 Runners must finish within the 30 hour time limit.
 There are additional cut offs at every checkpoint on route and these are listed within the aid station table.